awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 `devices.connectivity.serialPort`
 The serial port of the host computer used to connect to the devices being tested\.

+`devices.secureElementConfig.PublicKeyAsciiHexFilePath`
+The absolute path to the file that contains the hex bytes public key extracted from onboard private key\.

 `identifiers`
 Optional\.
 An array of arbitrary name\-value pairs\.
 You can use these values in the build and flash commands described in the next section\.